-- Debone the thigh, if you use it, and then dice the chicken meat.
-Mix with a little bit of sea salt and put aside – ideally for 30 minutes, and not in the fridge.
+- Debone the thigh, if you use it.
+Dice the chicken meat (both thigh or breast).
+Mix meat with a little bit of sea salt and put aside to season it from within and keep it juicy – ideally for 30 minutes, and not in the fridge.

 - Cut the aubergines in quarters or eigths, depending on their size.
 Rinse the coriander.
 I use the stems as well.
 If you do too, chop stems and leaves, removing only the thick end.
 If you don’t like that, pluck the leaves and use them whole.

 - Put a wok on medium heat and pour in the coconut oil.
 Once it’s hot, add the shallots and stir for a minute.
 Then add curry paste and stir vigorously to allow the paste to split apart and connect with both the oil and the shallots.

 - After another minute, pour in the stock, and mix well, so that nothing sticks to the bottom of the pan.
 Then, add the coconut milk and bring the sauce to a boil.